Multilingual-LGBTQIA-Vocabularies/Examing_LGBTQ_Concepts/README.md

 - 'wikidata-qlit-links.nt'
 - 'wikidata-lcsh-links-all.nt'

-Please note that the case of Wikdiata-LCSH is more copmlicated: there are so many links that are nothing to do with the entities in our scope.
+Please note that the case of Wikdiata-LCSH is more complicated: there are so many links that are nothing to do with the entities in our scope.
 We restrict it to only entities in the scope of this paper.
 See below for more details.

 You can find all the scripts in the corresponding folder in the data folder.